Please refer to the University’s Glossary of Terms for policies and procedures.

-3.6 Review requests must be acknowledged in writing by the designated decision maker within five (5) business days of receipt.
+3.6 Review requests must be acknowledged in writing within five (5) business days of receipt.
 A decision regarding the review request must be issued by the decision maker within 10 business days of receipt, setting out the process of investigation followed by the decision maker, the reasons for the decision as well as the details to whom the student may address an appeal.

 3.7 If the relevant decision maker can demonstrate reasonable grounds, the Pro Vice-Chancellor (Students) may approve an application to extend a decision deadline for the resolution of a grievance.
 The complainant must be notified by the decision maker in writing of any extension granted to a deadline.

 4.1 If a student is not satisfied with a Review decision (Stage 2 decision) for resolving a grievance, or the way in which the Review was handled, the student may lodge an appeal, subject to any limitations in policies and procedures.
 Refer to Schedule A of the Student Grievance Resolution – Governing Policy.